savitagup/901NodeIntro-1/Demos/Ch04-FileAccess/fs-demos/1fs-module/README.md

 go through the 1fileio-examples in numerical order.

-    Read the content of each file in this directory before executing it.
+    Read the content of each file, then execute it using the 'node' command from the terminal.
+Do not use code runner.
     Pay attention to the order of console.log statements.

 notice that the 2dirs directory has a package.json.
 Use `npm install` to do the install of dependencies